 The sustainable, locally grown food in Bulgaria is incredibly impressive.
 Never in my life have I picked up a full-sized tomato and bit into it like one would an apple, until now.
 Never have I sincerely enjoyed a mainly green meal—let alone a salad—until now.
 Never have I had someone throw pears to me from a ladder leaning into his tree, until now.
 Never have I seen every home in a neighborhood possess a blossoming garden, until now.

 Bulgaria’s food is not only fresh and utterly delicious, but it’s available at your fingertips.
 Seasonal fruits and vegetables are abundant, and the taste is sincerely matchless.
-You want juicy peaches and perfectly plump grapes?
+Do you want juicy peaches and perfectly plump grapes?
 Literally pull off the road, and you are sure to find a local market or one-person stand eager to meet your needs.
 And for cheap.

 Normally a good quality honey costs about $9 in the states.
 Here, I was able to find a large jar of freshly made sunflower seed honey for just $2 USD.
-At one point on our trip, president of BikeTours.com Jim Johnson mistakenly purchased 5 kilos worth of peaches, instead of just 5peaches: a mistake that would undoubtedly ring your wallet dry in the States.
+At one point on our trip, President of BikeTours.com Jim Johnson mistakenly purchased 5 kilos worth of peaches, instead of just 5 peaches: a mistake that would undoubtedly ring your wallet dry in the States.
 In Bulgaria this mess-up was hardly a bad thing.
 We had delicious peaches to feast upon for nearly a week, all for a mere $5 USD.

 While the raw goods were incredible, the restaurant food and baked goods were equally delectable.
-From the obligatory bread loafs seasoned with fresh garlic and cheeses, to the homemade yogurts and perfectly stuffed pastries, to the Thracian style veggie bowls and house made sausages, your mouth is sure to be watering.
+From the obligatory bread loafs seasoned with fresh garlic and cheeses, to the homemade yogurts and perfectly stuffed pastries, to the Thracian style veggie bowls and house-made sausages, your mouth is sure to be watering.

 2. The people